ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 $$[(a + b R) \circ (c + d R) ](\hat{x})  = [(ac - bd) + (ad + bc) R] (\hat{x})$$

 This model is especially appealing because it is easy to extend to higher dimensions.
-(The generalization is called 'geometric algebra', which works in every dimensios.
-It's _not_ quaternions, which only work in $$\bb{R}^3$$.)
+(The generalization is called "exterior algebra" or "geometric algebra", which works in every dimension.
+It's _not_ the quaternions, which only work in $$\bb{R}^3$$.)

-But basically we want to do calculus on $$\bb{R}^2$$.
-Normally this would involve $$(x,y)$$ coordinates, but the big twist is that we instead change bases into these two variables:
+Basically we want to do calculus on $$\bb{R}^2$$.
+Normally this would involve $$(x,y)$$ coordinates, but the big twist is that we instead change bases into these two weird variables:

 $$z = x + iy \\
 \bar{z} = x - iy $$

-Rather confusingly, each of these is, in a weird sense, a _one-dimensional_ variable.
+Rather confusingly, each of these is, in a weird sense, a _one-dimensional_ variable, even though they appear to have two degrees of freedom.
 After all, $$\bb{R}^2$$ has only two degrees of freedom, regardless of which basis we use.
 Although $$z$$ can express every point in $$\bb{R}^2$$ 'on its own', in a sense half of the space is 'missing' when you do this.

-This is quite hard to wrap your head around and, honestly, I'm not sure I fully understand how it works.
+This is quite hard to wrap your head around and, honestly, I'm not sure I fully understand why it works.
 The basic idea is that we have split the space into 'positive parity' and 'negative parity' parts, rather than $$x$$ and $$y$$ directions, and the full space is spanned by both in either case.
-Please let me know if you know a more pedagogically neat way to express this!
+Please let me know if you know a more pedagogically clean way of expressing this!

 Anyhow, to do calculus we start by identifying differential forms and derivative operators for our coordinate system.
 The differentials of the coordinate vectors are: